influxdata/docs-v2/content/resources/how-to-guides/reduce-to-construct-JSON.md

 1. Import both the [array](/flux/v0.x/stdlib/array/) package to query data and contruct table(s), and the [http package](/flux/v0.x/stdlib/http/) to transfer JSON over http.
 2. Use `array.from()` to query data and construct a table.
 Or, use another method [to query data with Flux](/influxdb/v2.3/query-data/flux/).
-3. Use the `reduce()` function to start constructing a JSON.
-The output of reduce is stored in the result `output of reduce`.
+3. Use the `reduce()` function to construct a JSON object, and then use `yield()` to store the output of reduce.
 This table looks like:

     | field                 | tag                            |
     | :-------------------- | :----------------------------- |